 Conducted by the Association of American Medical Colleges (AAMC), MCAT is the standardized test for admission to accredited Medical schools in US and Canada.
-Though there are various other factors like your undergraduate grades and your performance in the interview that work together with your MCAT scores in the Medical school admission process, MCAT is considered critically important by most aspiring students.
-So, how does an MCAT score change your Medical school prospects?
-What is considered an MCAT good score?
-And how do you achieve an MCAT good score?
+Though there are various other factors like your undergraduate grades and your performance in the interview that work together with your test scores in the Medical school admission process, it is considered critically important by most aspiring students.
+So, how does a test score change your Medical school prospects?
+What is considered a good score of MCAT?
+And how do you achieve a good score?

 Medical Schools and MCAT Good Scores

-- Some Medical schools give equal importance to GPA and MCAT scores, while some others give an edge to an MCAT good score.
-However, there are many other universities and Medical schools that assess and screen candidates based on different variables such as performance in the interview, ethnicity, gender, background, and so on in addition to MCAT scores and grades.
+- Some Medical schools give equal importance to GPA and MCAT scores, while some others give an edge to a good score.
+However, there are many other universities and Medical schools that assess and screen candidates based on different variables such as performance in the interview, ethnicity, gender, background, and so on in addition to test scores and grades.

-- When the same applicant has different takes of MCAT in the same year, either the latest score, the best score, or the average score is considered based on the policy of the individual Medical school.
+- When the same applicant has different takes of the test in the same year, either the latest score, the best score, or the average score is considered based on the policy of the individual Medical school.

-Thus, it could be said that there is, perhaps, no uniform MCAT good score across Medical schools.
-The best way is to scan the accepted average MCAT scores across a number of years and determine what an MCAT good score is for the individual school you are considering.
-For instance, according to 2008-2009 edition of the Medical School Admission Requirements book by AAMC, the University of Chicago, Pritzker had an average accepted MCAT score of 11.7P while the Washington University School of Medicine had a higher average accepted MCAT score of 12.3Q and Harvard Medical School had that of 11.7R.
+Thus, it could be said that there is, perhaps, no uniform score across Medical schools.
+The best way is to scan the accepted average scores across a number of years and determine what a good score is for the individual school you are considering.
+For instance, according to 2008-2009 edition of the Medical School Admission Requirements book by AAMC, the University of Chicago, Pritzker had an average accepted test score of 11.7P while the Washington University School of Medicine had a higher average accepted score of 12.3Q and Harvard Medical School had that of 11.7R.